-We use products to analyse traffic to our web site (such as Google Analytics) in order to understand our visitors’ needs and to continually improve our website for them as well as Google Adwords tools to provide us with statistics relating to the use of our website and show you advertisements for our products and services which we think may be of interest to you as you browse other websites.
-You can find out more about Google’s analytics service at http://www.google.co.uk/intl/en/analytics/ privacyoverview.html and about ads settings at https://www.google.com/settings/ads.
+We use products to analyse traffic to our website (such as Google Analytics) in order to understand our visitors’ needs and to continually improve the performance of our website.
+The Google AdWords tool is used to provide us with statistics relating to the use of our website and show you advertisements for our products and services which we think may be of interest to you as you browse other websites.
+You can find out more about the Google’s Analytics Service at http://www.google.co.uk/intl/en/analytics/ privacyoverview.html and about ads settings at https://www.google.com/settings/ads.

-We use a third-party provider to deliver our emails.
-We gather statistics around email opening and clicks using industry standard technologies to help us monitor and improve our services.
+We use a third-party provider to deliver our emails and we gather statistics around email opening and clicks using industry standard technologies to help us monitor and improve our services.

-If you want to delete any cookies already stored on your computer or stop the cookies that keep track of your browsing patterns on the website you can do so by deleting your existing cookies and/or altering your browser’s privacy settings to block cookies (the process you follow will differ from browser to browser).
-If you would like more information on how to do this please visit www.allaboutcookies.org.
+If you would like to delete cookies already stored on your computer or to stop the cookies that keep track of your browsing patterns on the website, you can do so by deleting your existing cookies and/or altering your browser’s privacy settings to block cookies (the process you follow will differ from browser to browser).
+If you would like more information on how to do this, please visit www.allaboutcookies.org.
 Please note that deleting our cookies or disabling our future cookies means that you may not be able to access certain areas or features of the website.

 Our legal basis for using Personal Data

-We use personal data in order to meet our obligations under our contracts with Customers.
+- in order to meet our obligations under our contracts with Customers

-We use personal data provided by visitors to our website to meet their requests for information from us.
+- provided by visitors to our website to meet their requests for information from us

-We use personal data in order to comply with our legal obligations and/or where we have a legitimate business interest in doing so.
+- in order to comply with our legal obligations and/or where we have a legitimate business interest in doing so

 You can contact us at any time to: